New Mexico

-New Mexico Data Privacy Laws: Breach Notification & Consumer Rights (2026)
+New Mexico Data Privacy Laws: Breach Notification, AG Enforcement & 2026 Legislation

 New Mexico residents and businesses operate under a patchwork of state and federal privacy protections rather than a single comprehensive data privacy statute.
-While other states like California, Colorado, and Virginia have enacted broad consumer privacy laws, New Mexico has taken a more incremental approach.
+While states like California, Colorado, and Virginia have enacted broad consumer privacy laws, New Mexico has taken a more incremental approach focused on breach notification, sectoral protections, and consumer protection enforcement.

 The state's primary data protection tool is the Data Breach Notification Act, codified as NMSA 57-12C-1 through 57-12C-12.
 This law establishes strict requirements for how businesses must handle security breaches involving the personal identifying information of New Mexico residents.
-The Unfair Practices Act provides additional consumer protections that can be applied to deceptive data practices.
+The Unfair Practices Act provides additional consumer protections the Attorney General has deployed against tech platforms with significant effect.

-This guide covers every data privacy protection available to New Mexico residents, the obligations businesses must follow, and the legislative efforts underway to strengthen these protections.
+This guide covers every data privacy protection available to New Mexico residents, the obligations businesses must follow, and the legislative and enforcement developments that have reshaped New Mexico's privacy landscape in 2025 and 2026.

 New Mexico Data Breach Notification Act (NMSA 57-12C)

 The Data Breach Notification Act is New Mexico's cornerstone data privacy statute.
 Governor Susana Martinez signed House Bill 15 into law during the 2017 regular session, and the law became effective on June 16, 2017.
-New Mexico was one of the last states to adopt a breach notification law, making it the 48th state to do so.
+New Mexico was the 48th state to adopt a breach notification law.

-The law is organized into 12 sections that cover definitions, security requirements, disposal obligations, notification procedures, enforcement mechanisms, and exemptions.
+The law is organized into 12 sections covering definitions, security requirements, disposal obligations, notification procedures, enforcement mechanisms, and exemptions.

 Who Must Comply